data-science-sequencing/data-science-sequencing.github.io/Win2018/project/project_abstracts.md

 indicating that these genes may be driving single cell clustering – not due to inherent biological variation, but rather as an artifact of the preparation to single cell sequencing.

-#### Single-cell and disease: Modeling the effects of disease-induced transcriptional changes on cell clustering and classification
+#### Single-Cell and Disease: Modeling the Effects of Disease-Induced Transcriptional Changes on Cell Clustering and Classification

 _Jacob Blum_